-Get your friends, family, school, workmates, clubs, societies or University RAG involved – get inspired to raise money together whether.Tell us your idea
+Get your friends, family, school, workmates, clubs, societies or University RAG involved – get inspired to raise money together wherever.Tell us your idea

 Getting married or having a civil partnership?
 Celebrating a significant anniversary?
 Why not ask for a donation to the Trust and get people to support young people in recovery from cancer instead of buying gifts.
 You can set up ‘celebration’ fundraising pages on websites like JustGiving or you could do it through Facebook Fundraisers.